plantasia-space-org/docs.plantasia.space/docs/xplorer-guides/01-int-players/05-MIDI Mode.md

 cover: /img/int-players/how-to.jpg
 sidebar_position: 2
 ---
-# MIDI Learn Mode User Guide
+# MIDI Learn Mode xPlorer Guide

 Welcome to MIDI Learn Mode!
 This feature lets you seamlessly connect and control your application's parameters using a MIDI device.
 Whether you're mapping sliders, knobs, buttons, or menu items, MIDI Learn Mode is designed to make your creative workflow more intuitive.